bytemate/rush-plugins/README.md

 # rush-lint-staged-plugin

 Are you finding alternative to `husky` in your monorepo?
 Rush takes care of Git hooks natively by sync hook scripts under `common/git-hooks/` folder into `.git/hooks`.
 So, all you need is `lint-staged`.
-Use this plugin to setup `int-staged` in your monorepo!
+Use this plugin to setup `lint-staged` in your monorepo!

 [Portal](./rush-plugins/rush-lint-staged-plugin/README.md)